trantor00/Basic-VM-/README.md

 ### Basic assembler implementation is included.

 This cpu implementation has its stack lists within and can be used for further development.

 This implementation isn't professional and can have some bugs!

-Source code ,assemled code and compiled file examples are under examples section.
+Source code, assemled code and compiled file examples are under examples section.

 ## How to
 To simply execute assembler and cpu just use ./test.sh on the shell.